 Using a steamer for delicate fabrics:

-Also discover: Can a steamer replace an iron?
+Find out: Can a steamer replace an iron?

-5. Store your clothes properly
+5. Putting your clothes away properly

-Proper maintenance doesn't stop at washing, drying and ironing.
+Good clothing care doesn't stop at washing, drying and ironing.
 Storing your clothes properly is also crucial to prolonging their life:

 Fold or hang? :

-Things to remember for successful laundry care
+What to remember for successful laundry care